Behjat Sadr

-Behjat Sadr (بهجت صدر; 29 May 1924 – 10 August 2009) was an Iranian modern art painter whose works have been exhibited in New York, Paris, and Rome.
-In her paintings, Sadr is known for using a palette knife on canvases or metallic surfaces to create visual rhythm, movement and geometric shapes.
+Behjat Sadr (بهجت صدر; 29 May 1924 – 10 August 2009) was an Iranian modernist painter whose works have been exhibited in New York, Paris, and Rome.
+She was known for applying paint with a palette knife to canvas and metallic surfaces, creating compositions characterised by visual rhythm, movement, and geometric forms.

 Biography

 Behjat Sadr was born in Arak, Iran on 29 May 1924.
 After her studies at the Faculty of Fine Arts at the University of Tehran, she obtained a scholarship to Italy, where she attended the Accademia di Belle Arti in Rome and the Accademia di Belle Arti di Napoli in Naples.

 Soon after arriving in Rome, she abandoned academic painting for an abstract approach.
 Sadr's first major exhibition was at the Gallery La Bussola in Roma in 1958.
 She had participated a year before at the twenty-eighth Venice Biennale in 1956 and won the second prize of San Vito Romano.
 During her years in Rome, her friendship with the Persian poet Forugh Farrokhzad, who had been her student in Tehran, deepened.
 In Rome, she also met her second husband, the Persian composer, Morteza Hannaneh, whom she married in 1975 and with whom she had her only child, Kakuti (Mitra) Hannaneh.

 In 1957, Sadr decided to return to the University of Tehran as a professor, despite opportunities to continue her painting in Rome and Paris.
 She continued teaching in Tehran for almost 20 years.

 Awarded the Royal Grand Prize at theTehran Biennale 1962, she participated in international art fairs like the Venice Biennale and Sao Paulo Biennale and in many personal and group exhibitions.
 She spent two years in Paris on sabbatical in 1968 and 1975.

 In 1980, one year after the Iranian Revolution, Sadr and her daughter moved to Paris.